metapolator/metapolator/elements-of-design.md

 _(analogue to maximum)_

 ### a rough design
+For how to set the working context, see the [highlighting section](https://github.com/metapolator/metapolator/wiki/elements-of-design#3-the-highlight).

 ![](http://mmiworks.net/metapolator/masterpar.png)

 Above we see the parameters panel when a master is the working context.
 From the top—